sergiocabral/Docker.Nginx/README.md

 `/etc/nginx.templates`

-- Use files `/etc/squid.templates/*.template` to make the files in the `/etc/nginx/conf.d` directory with replacement of environment variables with their values.
+- Use files `*.template` in this directory to make the files in the `/etc/nginx/conf.d` directory with replacement of environment variables with their values.

 `/etc/nginx.conf`